CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/PIM-Set-and-Unset-Commands.md

 ## nv set interface \<interface-id\> router pim address-family ipv4-unicast allow-rp enable

-Turns allow RP on or off on the PIM-enabled interface.
+Configures PIM to ignore the RP check for all upstream neighbors.
 The default setting is `off`.

 ### Command Syntax